You are here:

 Vocational alternatives to GCSEs

-Another article from The Key looks at guidance on work experience and examples of provision in schools.
+- Offer work experience opportunities.
+Another article looks at guidance on work experience and examples of provision in schools.

-Another of our articles looks at how schools can manage a 3-year KS4 and includes case studies from a variety of schools.
+Another of our articles looks at managing a condensed KS3 and a three-year KS4.

 Identify the minimum requirements

-Ben explained that there is a range of set-up costs and running costs associated with vocational subjects.
-He advised that schools should conduct a careful review of the minimum resource requirements, identifying and separating necessities and 'preferred' resources.
+There are a range of set-up costs and running costs associated with vocational subjects.
+Conduct a careful review of the minimum resource requirements, identifying and separating necessities and 'preferred' resources.

-For example, specific brands of equipment may be preferred for ICT, media or photography, but they may not be necessary and there may be cheaper equivalents which would save the school money.
+For example, specific brands of equipment may be preferred for ICT, media or photography, but you may not necessarily need them and you might find cheaper options which would save the school money.

 Deliver common sessions together

-Gary explained that many vocational subjects, such as health and social care and engineering, may share common sessions covering the same content.
-These sessions could be taught at the same time, enabling the school to use staff time and resources more efficiently.
+Many vocational subjects, such as health and social care and engineering, share common sessions covering the same content.
+Teach these at the same time, so you use staff time and resources more efficiently.

 Generate additional revenue

-Ben told us that some schools experiment with using vocational courses to generate revenue, such as in hairdressing or catering.
+Some schools use vocational courses to generate revenue, such as in hairdressing or catering.
 However, this may only produce a limited source of additional money.

-Mark and Gary advised that if schools do not have the space or equipment to offer a qualification, they may want to consider federating with another school that has these facilities.
+Consider federating with a school that has facilities you don’t.
 Within federations and multi-academy trusts (MATs) it can be easier to share staff and specialist facilities.

-Schools may want to consider setting up agreements with local FE colleges to access their resources.
-Gary explained that, as FE colleges may be interested in the courses being offered to students pre-16, they are likely to be willing to offer support and may allow sessions to be delivered on their premises.
+Set up agreements with local FE colleges to access their resources.
+They'll likely be interested in the courses being offered to students pre-16, and so may offer support and allow you to deliver sessions on their premises.

-Schools may also be able to use specialist provision in private centres.
-For example, Mark explained that his school had previously used a hair apprentice centre to deliver one of its vocational qualifications.
+You may also be able to use specialist facilities in private centres.
+For example, using a hair apprentice centre to deliver one of its vocational qualifications.